Easy Oatmeal Cookie Recipes

 Instructions

 Cream sugar and shortening.
-Beat in eggs and molasses.
+Beat in eggs, molasses, and vanilla.

 Oatmeal Cookie FAQ